What is periorificial dermatitis?

 Who gets periorificial dermatitis?

-- Epidermal barrier dysfunction
+- Epidermal barrier dysfunction secondary to:

 What are the clinical features of periorificial dermatitis?

 - An acneiform eruption